 Warrior Met Coal (HCC) Outpaces Stock Market Gains: What You Should Know

-Warrior Met Coal will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Warrior Met Coal as it approaches its next earnings release.
 In that report, analysts expect Warrior Met Coal to post earnings of $2.21 per share.
 This would mark year-over-year growth of 784%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $357.7 million, up 57.27% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Warrior Met Coal.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Warrior Met Coal should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
-Warrior Met Coal currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
+Warrior Met Coal is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Warrior Met Coal is currently trading at a Forward P/E ratio of 3.22.
-Its industry sports an average Forward P/E of 4.87, so we one might conclude that Warrior Met Coal is trading at a discount comparatively.
+Digging into valuation, Warrior Met Coal currently has a Forward P/E ratio of 3.25.
+For comparison, its industry has an average Forward P/E of 4.72, which means Warrior Met Coal is trading at a discount to the group.

 The Coal industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 14, putting it in the top 6% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 13, which puts it in the top 6% of all 250+ industries.

 Click to get this free report